-- Employees can create individual goals, not department or company goals.
+- Employees can create individual and group goals, not department or company goals.

 - Department heads can create department goals (how to make an employee a department head).

-- Admins can create individual, department, and company goals.
+- Admins can create individual, group, department, and company goals.

-This is what a company goal looks like:
+This is what a company goal type looks like:

-This is what a department goal looks like:
+This is what a department goal type looks like:

-Individual goals will not have a symbol next to them.
+Individual goal types will not have a symbol next to them.